 The measurement of impairment losses across all categories of financial assets requires judgement, in particular, the estimation of the amount and timing of future cash flows and collateral values when determining impairment losses and the assessment of a significant increase in credit risk.
-These estimates (All amounts are in millions, unless otherwise stated)

-are driven by a number of factors, changes in which can result in different levels of allowances.
+These estimates are driven by a number of factors, changes in which can result in different levels of allowances.